With shipping rules or restrictions, you can personalize the rates and methods you offer customers online

 If you’re not customizing your shipping as much as you’d like, there’s no better time than to start now.

-Want to test out Carrier Rules yourself?
+Want to test out Shipping Rules yourself?
 Sign up for a 30-day free ShipperHQ trial today.